does gatorade expire

 3. Taste and Experience

-One of the most noticeable changes in expired Gatorade is its flavor.
-Artificial flavors and sweeteners can degrade over time, leading to a flat or slightly off-taste.
-While this doesn’t necessarily affect its hydration capabilities, it can make the drink less enjoyable.
+The flavor of Gatorade is one of the most apparent changes after it has expired.
+Artificial flavors and sweeteners can deteriorate over time, giving it a flat or slightly off-taste.
+While that doesn’t necessarily interfere with its hydrating power, it does make the beverage less flavorful.

 4. Safety Considerations